 Using the app is voluntary.
 It is entirely up to you whether you install the app, which of the app's features you use, and whether you share data with others.
-All of the app's main features that require the transfer of your personal data to the RKI or to other users will obtain your express consent in advance.
-If you do not give your consent or if you subsequently withdraw it, this will not result in any disadvantages for you.
+As a matter of principle, all of the app's main features that require the transfer of your personal data to the RKI or to other users will obtain your express consent in advance.
+In the context of the official digital COVID certificates (COVID test certificate and COVID vaccination certificate), new legal requirements apply to the creation of the certificates.
+For this reason, no additional consent is required in this context.
+However, the certificates will only be created if you wish for this to happen.
+Requesting and using digital COVID certificates is voluntary.

+If you do not give your consent, if you subsequently withdraw it, or if you do not request any digital COVID certificates, this will not result in any disadvantages for you.